Impact of the COVID-19 pandemic on the telehealth industry: Growth in usage rate

 In 2020, over 50% of all outpatient care was being delivered completely virtually at its peak during the pandemic.
 The number of patients using telehealth has grown from 11% in 2019 to around 46% in 2021.
 Analysts believe that this growth will be somewhat sustained due to the pandemic allowing telehealth to overcome its biggest obstacle, which was its lack of awareness among patients and providers.
 Millions of patients and providers have now used telehealth to fulfill part of their healthcare needs, and some evidence suggests telehealth contributes to similar outcomes and patient satisfaction.
 Not only has telehealth become known among the public, but providers have also had extremely positive interactions with these services.
 57% of providers view telehealth more favorably than before the pandemic and 64% of providers are more comfortable with using telehealth platforms.
 Patients from various demographic locations have given positive reviews on telehealth services due to which telehealth/ telemedicine appears to paint a bright future for the industry.

+There was an increase in the use of telemedicine with a concomitant increase in publications.